-- Name should be short name of the template. - Description should be short and descriptive (users will see it while selecting a document template). - Template ID is the document template ID (as explained for Create Document Template Editor). - License should contain a name of used license (e.g. Apache-2.0 or unlicensed). - Readme can contain a longer description, acknowledgements, notes how to use the template, links to resources, and a changelog.
+- Name should be short name of the template. - Description should be short and descriptive (users will see it while selecting a document template). - Template ID is the document template ID (as explained for Create Document Template Editor). - Version of the document template. - License should contain a name of used license (e.g. Apache-2.0 or unlicensed). - Readme can contain a longer description, acknowledgements, notes how to use the template, links to resources, and a changelog.